 Examples of how Therapeutic Yoga is being used by nurses in their practice:

 - using guided imagery with a patient before or during a difficult procedure

 - using breathing techniques to reduce anxiety and stress

 In addition to providing ways to facilitate patient health and healing, the strategies taught in this training are also useful tools for self-care, helping nurses to stay well as they serve the community.

 Cheri Clampett, CYT, ERYT-500, founder of the training, has worked extensively with cancer patients.
-For the last fifteen years Cheri has taught Therapeutic Yoga classes to patients at the Cancer Center of Santa Barbara, offering complementary care to patients as they traverse surgery, chemotherapy, radiation, or whatever path of treatment they have chosen.
+For the last nineteen years Cheri has taught Therapeutic Yoga classes to patients at the Cancer Center of Santa Barbara, offering complementary care to patients as they traverse surgery, chemotherapy, radiation, or whatever path of treatment they have chosen.
 As traditional medicine is opening its doors to the ancient healing arts, and the benefits of these practices are being studied and validated in a medical context, there is a great opportunity to integrate conventional medicine with the holistic healing that yoga has to offer.